 A new hostel block has been added.
 It integrates well with the old Walter George construction adding to its beauty with equal grace.
 Located within the college campus, the residence opens on Chhatra Marg.

-The day to day functioning is taken care of by a full time Resident Warden, and a Housekeeper.
-The hostel administrative team includes the Principal, the Vice-Principal, the Bursar, Teacher Representatives on the Hostel Committee, Resident Tutor (if any) and the Hostel Warden.
+The day to day functioning is taken care of by 2 Hostel Wardens.
+The hostel administrative team includes the Principal, the Vice-Principal, the Bursar, Teacher Representatives on the Hostel Committee, Resident Tutor (if any) and the Hostel Wardens.